 Deleted File Blocks (BitLooker)

+By default, deleted file block exclusion is enabled.
 If you do not want to exclude deleted file blocks from backups or replicas, you can disable the Exclude deleted file blocks option in the backup or replication job settings.

 If you enable or disable the Exclude deleted file blocks setting for the existing job, Veeam Backup & Replication will apply the new setting from the next job session.